Machine Learning Healthcare: From Predicting Diseases to Personalised Care

 LinkedIn

-How Machine Learning Works in Healthcare
+How Machine Learning Healthcare Works

 Machine learning involves creating algorithms that can learn from data, instead of relying on explicit programming.
 Here’s the core idea: